-Row No. Description Hong Kong basis (HK\$'000) Basel III basis (HK\$'000) 39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation The effect of treating loans, facilities or other credit exposures to connected companies which are financial sector entities as CET1 capital instruments for the purpose of considering deductions to be made in calculating the capital base (see note re row 18 to the template above) will mean the headroom within the threshold available for the exemption from capital deduction of other insignificant LAC investments in AT capital instruments may be smaller.
+Row No. Description Hong Kong basis (HK\$'000) Basel III basis (HK\$'000) 39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation The effect of treating loans, facilities or other credit exposures to connected companies which are financi sector entities as CET1 capital instruments for the purpose of considering deductions to be made in calculating the capital base (see note re row 18 to the template above) will mean the headroom within the threshold available for the exemption from capital deduction of other insignificant LAC investments in A capital instruments may be smaller.
 Therefore, the amount to be deducted as reported in row 39 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this the represents the amount reported in row 39 (i.e. the amount reported under the "Hong Kong basis") adjusted excluding the aggregate amount of loans, facilities or other credit exposures to the AI's connected companies which were subject to deduction under the Hong Kong approach.
-54 Insignificant LAC investments in Tier 2 capital instruments issued by, and non-capital LAC liabilities of financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold and, where applicable, 5% threshold) - - Explanation The effect of treating loans, facilities or other credit exposure sector entities as CET1 capital instruments for the purpose of calculating the capital base (see note re row 18 to the templat threshold available for the exemption from capital deduction capital instruments and non-capital LAC liabilities may be sn reported in row 54 may be greater than that required under B "Basel III basis" in this box represents the amount reported in "Hong Kong basis") adjusted by excluding the aggregate amo to the AI's connected companies which were subject to deduce considering deductions to e above) will mean the he of other insignificant LAC naller.
-Therefore, the amo asel III.
-The amount report n row 54 (i.e. the amount r pount of loans, facilities or b be made in eadroom within the C investments in Tier 2 unt to be deducted as rted under the column reported under the other credit exposures
+The amount reported under the column "Basel III basis" in this represents the amount reported in row 39 (i.e. the amount reported under the "Hong Kong basis") adjuste excluding the aggregate amount of loans, facilities or other credit exposures to the AI's connected company which were subject to deduction under the Hong Kong approach.
+54 Insignificant LAC investments in Tier 2 capital instruments issued by, and non-capital LAC liabilities of financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold and, where applicable, 5% threshold) - - Explanation The effect of treating loans, facilities or other credit exposures to connected companies which are financial sector entities as CET1 capital instruments for the purpose of considering deductions to be made in calculating the capital base (see note re row 18 to the template above) will mean the headroom within the threshold available for the exemption from capital deduction of other insignificant LAC investments in Tier 2 capital instruments and non-capital LAC liabilities may be smaller.
+Therefore, the amount to be deducted as reported in row 54 may be greater than that required under Basel III.
+The amount reported under the column "Basel III basis" in this box represents the amount reported in row 54 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit exposures to the AI's connected companies which were subject to deduction under the Hong Kong approach.